 Tangy, creamy, and oh so good!
-That’s how I describe this homemade Peanut Dipping Sauce.
+That’s the perfect description for this savory Peanut Dipping Sauce.
 The perfect balance between salty, sweet, and spicy flavors!

 What Do You Eat with Peanut Sauce?

 I created this peanut sauce to go with my Vietnamese Spring Rolls.
 But it’s so addicting, you’ll want to pour it on everything!
 The uses for this sauce are endless.
 Here are just a few examples…